hardik-soni12/html-practice/02-text-formatting/notes.md

 ▫️small : makes text slightly smaller.
 ▫️hr : is used to insert a horizontal line, typically to seprate content.
 ▫️sub : used for subscript text (eg., H₂O)
 ▫️sup : used for superscript text (eg., x²)
+▫️pre : used to display preformatted text with spaces and line breaks preserved.